Altar server

 An altar server is a lay assistant to a member of the clergy during a Christian liturgy.
-An altar server attends to supporting tasks at the altar such as fetching and carrying, ringing the altar bell, helps bring up the gifts, brings up the book, among other things.
+An altar server attends to supporting tasks at the altar such as fetching and carrying, ringing the altar bell, helping bring up the gifts (the bread and wine to become the body and blood of Jesus Christ) and bringing up the liturgical books, among other things.
 If young, the server is commonly called an altar boy or altar girl.
 In some Christian denominations, altar servers are known as acolytes.

 Latin Church

+The Second Vatican Council's Constitution on the Sacred Liturgy confirmed that altar servers featured among those who "exercise a genuine liturgical function" within services such as the Mass.
+According to the General Instruction of the Roman Missal, "Mass should not be celebrated without a minister, or at least one of the faithful, except for a just and reasonable cause."

 While the function of altar server is commonly associated with children, it can be and is carried out by people of any age or dignity.

-A according to the General Instruction of the Roman Missal, "Mass should not be celebrated without a minister, or at least one of the faithful, except for a just and reasonable cause."

 The term "acolyte"

 As in other churches, altar servers are sometimes called acolytes in the Latin Church.
 Pope Benedict XVI spoke of Saint Tarcisius as "presumably an acolyte, that is, an altar server".
 However, within the Latin Church, the term "acolyte" is also used in a more restricted sense, often specified as "instituted acolyte", to mean an adult woman or man who has received the instituted ministry of that name.
 Acolytes in this narrower sense are not necessarily preparing for ordination as deacons and priests.
 They are authorized to carry out some functions, in particular that of cleansing the Eucharistic vessels, that are not entrusted to ordinary servers.
 Those who are to be ordained to the diaconate must be instituted as acolytes at least six months previously.
 This ministry was long classified in the Latin Church as a minor order, as by the Council of Trent.
 The General Instruction of the Roman Missal, which does not use the term "server" and instead speaks of altar servers generically among "other ministers", treats in detail of the functions of the "acolyte", often specifying "instituted acolyte".